 vibrant entry points to the central city.

 2016.
-Margaret Mahy Family Playground would be built & operated in the N Frame.
-Otherwise, just demolition sites in the N, E, S Frames.
-S Frame was abandoned to EPIC Innovation, car dealers & faux lanes.
-CERA would disband, April 2016, briefly replaced by Regenerate Christchurch.
+Margaret Mahy Family Playground would be built & operated in the North Frame.
+Otherwise, we saw only demolition-sites in CERA's North Frame & East Frame & South Frame.
+So far the South Frame was abandoned to new EPIC Innovation & old car dealers & faux lanes.
+CERA would disband in April 2016, briefly replaced by Regenerate Christchurch.

 2018-19.
-Many flats would be built, lining E side, E Frame / Rauora Park: Latimer Terraces, Liverpool Terraces, Bedford Terraces, Bedford Apartments.
+Many apartments would be built lining the east side of the East Frame / Rauora Park: Latimer Terraces, Liverpool Terraces, Bedford Terraces, Bedford Apartments.

 2023.
-More flats would be built along Manchester St, W side Rauora Park.
+More apartments would be built along Manchester St, west side Rauora Park.

 AVON RIVER PRECINCT